 Many people use "natural" everywhere this document uses "canonical".
-In this we are following Barndorff-Nielsen (1978).
+In this choice this we are following Barndorff-Nielsen (1978).

 Many people also use an older terminology that says a statistical model is in the exponential family where we say a statistical model is an exponential family.
 Thus the older terminology says the exponential family is the collection of all of what the newer terminology calls exponential families.
 The older terminology names a useless mathematical object, a heterogeneous collection of statistical models not used in any application.
 The newer terminology names an important property of statistical models.
 Presumably, that is the reason for the newer terminology.
-In this we are again following Barndorff-Nielsen (1978).
+In this choice we are also following Barndorff-Nielsen (1978).